VLind-Bench: Measuring Language Priors in Large Vision-Language Models: Related Work

 \subsection{Benchmarks with Counterfactual Context}

 Since counterfactual contexts can assess the robustness and generalization capabilities of LLMs or LVLMs, several benchmarks utilizing this approach have been proposed.
 These benchmarks assume that if a model responds based on memorized facts without properly understanding the context of text or images, it would fail to correctly solve tasks conditioned on counterfactual contexts.
-Benchmarks such as IfQA \cite{ifqa} and DisentQA \cite{disentqa} counterfactually augment textual contexts to determine whether the language model accurately incorporates augmented information when answering questions. \citet{reasoning-or-reciting} evaluate LLMs on reasoning tasks based on counterfactual contexts.
-Benchmarks like \textsc{Whoops!} \cite{whoops} and ROME \cite{rome} evaluate the counterfactual reasoning abilities of multimodal models by conducting VQA tasks conditioned on counterfactual images.
-However, these benchmarks cannot disentangle the reliance on language priors and commonsense biases of a model, as described in section \ref{introduction}.
+Benchmarks such as IfQA \citep{ifqa} and DisentQA \citep{disentqa} counterfactually augment textual contexts to determine whether the language model accurately incorporates augmented information when answering questions. \citet{reasoning-or-reciting} evaluate LLMs on reasoning tasks based on counterfactual contexts.
+Benchmarks like \textsc{Whoops!} \citep{whoops}, ROME \citep{rome}, \textsc{HallusionBench} \citep{hallusionbench}, and ViLP \citep{luo2024probing} evaluate the counterfactual reasoning abilities of multimodal models by conducting VQA tasks conditioned on counterfactual images.
+However, these benchmarks cannot disentangle the reliance on language priors and commonsense biases of a model.